CodingConnect/ProcessingAtTheY/README.md

 <h2>Make Your First Piece of Art by Coding</h2>
 * Make a piece of art to share with the group.
- * To save your work: If you add the code below inside the draw () {      }  section of your code, your program will save an image file every time you press “S” or “s”.
+ * To save your work: If you add the code below inside the <a href="https://processing.org/reference/draw_.html">draw () {      }</a>  section of your code, your program will save an image file every time you press “S” or “s”.
 This is one way to save images that you could then print out and do anything with: hang up at the Y, display at the gallery show you all have coming up, or frame and sell.

 ```
 if ( keyPressed ) {